jupyter/nbclassic/CONTRIBUTING.rst

     cd nbclassic
     pip install -e .

-If you are using a system-wide Python installation and you only want to install the notebook for you, you can add ``--user`` to the install commands.
+If you are using a system-wide Python installation and you only want to install NbClassic for you, you can add ``--user`` to the install commands.

 Once you have done this, you can launch the master branch of Jupyter notebook